Thursday, August 31, 2023

 Count Maria Franz Christoph Karl is the second of four children of Count Maria Karl Maximilian Georg Hubertus von Khevenhüller-Metsch and Leila Gailly de Taurines.
 He was born in Mistelbach on March 26, 1995.

-Franz Christoph received a bachelor's degree in business administration from Hult International Business School, located in Cambridge, Mass., in August 2020.
+Franz Christoph received a bachelor's degree in business administration from Hult International Business School, in Cambridge, Mass., in August 2020.
 He is a Business Development Executive at Darktrace, a British cybersecurity firm.

 Countess Tatiana is the second of three children of Count Michel de Liedekerke and his first wife, Countess Irina Christiana Maria zu Stolberg-Stolberg, the youngest of three children of Count Wilhelm zu Stolberg-Stolberg and Princess Irene von Isenberg-Birstein.
 She was born in Brussels on September 15, 1997.
 She and her siblings were raised in London, where her father works in finance.
 Count Michel is a Director of Clerville Investment Management Ltd.